Medically reviewed by Drugs.com. Last updated on July 15, 2020.

 - Discard unused portions of Epogen in preservative-free vials.
 Do not re-enter preservative-free vials.

-- Store unused portions of Epogen in multidose vials at 36°F to 46° F (2°C to 8°C).
+- Store unused portions of Epogen in multiple-dose vials at 36°F to 46°F (2°C to 8°C).
 Discard 21 days after initial entry.

 - Do not dilute.
 Do not mix with other drug solutions except for admixing as described below:

-- Preservative-free Epogen from single-use vials may be admixed in a syringe with bacteriostatic 0.9% sodium chloride injection, USP, with benzyl alcohol 0.9% (bacteriostatic saline) in a 1:1 ratio using aseptic technique at the time of administration.
-Risks are associated with benzyl alcohol in neonates, infants, pregnant women, and nursing mothers [see Use in Specific Populations (8.1, 8.3, 8.4)].
+Preservative-free Epogen from single-dose vials may be admixed in a syringe with bacteriostatic 0.9% sodium chloride injection, USP, with benzyl alcohol 0.9% (bacteriostatic saline) in a 1:1 ratio using aseptic technique at the time of administration.
+Do not mix Epogen with bacteriostatic saline when administering to pregnant women, lactating women, neonates, and infants [see Use in Specific Populations (8.1, 8.2, 8.4)].